 In August 2011, HarperCollins Publishers (Morrow Cookbooks) sent out a request for bloggers to help promote Emeril Lagasse’s upcoming cookbook, Sizzling Skillets and Other One-Pot Wonders.
 More than 100 bloggers responded, but only 20 (including Diabetic Foodie) were chosen to participate in a three-week blogging party.
+You can read some of my posts about Emeril’s book.
 After the event, several bloggers decided to continue working together on similar projects, while finding interesting ways to support and promote each other, in ways that would be fun for their readers.

 Out of that, Virtual Potluck was born.

 We occasionally work together – with or without sponsoring companies – to post about a specific theme on a particular day.
 It’s not a progressive dinner party or a planned menu; we each bring to the table what we’re good at, within the parameters of the theme.
 It’s a true potluck of posts.

 And then, like party guests everywhere, we talk about the party in anticipation of what will be there (on Twitter, Facebook, or wherever we happen to hang out) and we talk about it while the event is running.
 Then, of course, we help clean up the mess, pack up the leftovers, and chitchat about it afterward.